Website icon Xpert.Digital

 🔧 Industry trends

-💰 Financing and funding
+💰 Financing and Funding

-A crucial factor for the success of start-ups is the availability of financing options.
-The federal government has recognized this and taken ambitious measures as part of its start-up strategy.
-The so-called future fund was launched, through which a total of 10 billion euros is to be made available by 2030.
-By working with private investors, it is hoped to mobilize an additional 30 billion euros in venture capital.
-This is a significant step towards closing the funding gap that German start-ups often experience compared to leading start-up nations such as the USA or Israel.
+A crucial factor for the success of startups is the availability of financing.
+The German government has recognized this and implemented ambitious measures as part of its startup strategy.
+For example, the so-called Future Fund was established, which is expected to provide a total of €10 billion by 2030.
+Through collaboration with private investors, the government hopes to mobilize an additional €30 billion in venture capital.
+This is a significant step towards closing the financing gap that German startups often face compared to leading startup nations such as the USA or Israel.

-The important funding programs in 2024 include:
+Key funding programs in 2024 include, among others:

 INVEST grant for venture capital

-Central Innovation Program for SMEs (ZIM)
+Central Innovation Programme for SMEs (ZIM)

 This is a funding program for small and medium-sized enterprises (SMEs) that supports innovative projects and is also accessible to start-ups.

-Horizon 2020 and the EU SME instrument
+Horizon 2020 and the EU's SME Instrument

 ⚠️ Challenges